codesnail/BehavioralCloning/README.md

 ```
 This finally produced a model that did a complete lap on track 1 without going off-road.

-Here are some samples of my training data:
+Here are some sample images from my training set:

 ![alt text][image2]
 ![alt text][image3]